moullas/MQTTPerformanceMon/README.md

 Uses the Lua LCD library from [Giant.Metal.Robot](http://giantmetalrobot.blogspot.in/2015/07/esp8266-i2c-lcd.html).

 Uses the reliable MQTT reconnection approach in Lua from [Vincze Janos Istvan's Blog](https://blog.vinczejanos.info/2016/12/21/reliable-mqtt-connection-with-nodemcu-part-2/).

+## To-Do
+* Modify LCD Library to enable backlight poweroff and poweron.
+(Oct 3 2018)
+* Add a timer, if nothing is received after a timeout period to clear the screen and poweroff display.
+(Oct 3 2018)